How to Make an Offer on a Home in 5 Steps

 » FIND: Try Clever Real Estate’s free matching service, connect with top local agents today!

 How does making an offer on a house work?
-Below we’ll break it down into five important steps:
+Below we’ll break it down into five important steps (plus some prep work beforehand):

 1. Get a mortgage preapproval